The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 	2. `fstream` header file is used to perform file operator in C++, this header file provides many classes `(ifstream, ofstream, fstream)` to read from a file and write into a file

-	3. **ofstream:** This data type represenets the output file stream and is used to create files and to write information to files
+	3. **ofstream:** This data type represents the output file stream and is used to create files and to write information to files

 	4. **ifstream:** This data type represents the input file stream and is used to read information from files